 If group classes aren’t your thing, consider hiring a personal fitness trainer who can serve as an expert to guide you back to your pre-pregnancy fitness level.

 Walk as much as you comfortably can (and bring your baby with you!) or climb some stairs.
-The fresh air will do wonders for you and your baby.
+Fresh air often does wonders for you and your baby.

 Heed heat advisory warnings and exercise indoors when recommended

-Check the weather and exercise indoors (preferably with air conditioning!) if it’s very hot and humid.
+Check the weather and exercise indoors (preferably with air conditioning!) if it’s very hot and humid.10

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.